ray33ee/project_oak/specs.md

 An installation is described by a set of commands.
 These commands are executed out of order and concurrently.
 A command can be a single step, or a list of steps, executed in order.
 Each step has an inverse.
 Inverses can be user defined or default.
-Each command also has an inverse, that is either user defined, infered, or implemented as the inverses of the list of steps in the reverse order.
+Each command also has an inverse, that is either user defined, inferred, or implemented as the inverses of the list of steps in the reverse order.

 ## Script